ainter21/report-sectest/Report.md

 - **xss_editOrder.php_1_min**: it prints a default message, not written by the user.
 - **xss_editPayment.php_1_min**: it prints a default message, not written by the user.
 - **xss_editUser.php_1_min**: it prints a default message, not written by the user.
 - **xss_fetchOrderData.php_1_min**: this function retrieves order data to populate the edit payment dialog box, accessible from the payment button located in the action menu of the order.
-It does not prints the name of the number of the client, so it is not vulnerable to xss attack (it prints the amount to be paid, that it is not vulnerable).
+It does not prints the name or the number of the client, so it is not vulnerable to xss attack (it prints the amount to be paid, that it is not vulnerable).
 - **xss_fetchSelectedUser.php_1_min**: this echo funtion return a json formatted object used to populate the editUser dialog box.
 If the name contains malicious code, it will bee printed in the input text, so there won't be any vulnerability, because also the HTML code will be printed, as plain text.
 - **xss_orders.php_6_min**: this echo function prints the id of the order the user is going to edit.
 The id of an order is not inserted by the user, so this is not a sink.
 - **xss_orders.php_20_min**: this echo function prints the date of the order.
 The date of the order is already sanitized because the input field for enetering the day acept only date format string.
--
+- **xss_orders.php_32_min**: there is no way to inject malicious code int the available quantity paragraph created in the edi order page, because you can't create an order with corrupted quantity and if you try to insert it later with the edit order form, this quantity is not loaded.